 What Are Biological Indicators (Spore Tests)?
-Written by: Bill Warren What Is a Biological Indicator & How Does It Work?
+Written by: Arthur Trapotsis What Is a Biological Indicator & How Does It Work?
 A biological indicator is a test system that’s embedded within a process challenge device (PCD) and used to verify the efficacy of certain sterilization processes — such as those that rely on sterilizing agents like steam and vaporized hydrogen peroxide.
 Biological indicators are also commonly […] Tweet Like Share

 How to Validate an Autoclave: Sterilization Cycle Development Written by: Scott Mechler Cycle development is an important part of both the autoclave procurement and validation processes.
 In previous posts about validation, we explored Installation Qualification (IQ), Operation Qualification (OQ), and Performance Qualification (PQ).
 We also discussed the importance of steam quality testing as part of validating your autoclave, as well as Factory Acceptance Testing.
 In this post, we provide guidance in developing sterilization cycles and […] Tweet Like Share